Maria Angela Astorch: Foundation of Zaragoza

 The monastery of Santa Margarita became a thriving focus of foundations.
 On 19 May 1614 Maria Angela was released, along with five others, to a religious foundation in Zaragoza, which opened on 24 May the same year.

-During her years at Zaragoza, Maria Angela served as mistress of novices (1614-1623); teacher of young professed (1623-1626); and Abbess (1626-1642), for which it was necessary to ask for dispensation to Rome because she was not of the canonical minimum age.
+During her years at Zaragoza, Maria Angela served as mistress of novices (1614-1623); teacher of young professed (1623-1626); and abbess (1626-1642), for which it was necessary to ask for dispensation to Rome because she was not of the minimum canonical age.
 At this time also she devoted herself to writing small works of a spiritual nature.
 One of her greatest accomplishments was getting approval from Pope Urban VIII in 1627, constitutions which governed the life of the Capuchins of Zaragoza and the derived monasteries for three centuries.

 Other tasks performed by sister Maria Angela included meeting those who approached the monastery asking for advice or looking for consolation, including some bishops and Cardinal Teodoro Trivulzio, Aragon Viceroy, who would maintain the epistolary relationship to return to Italy.

 Spiritual life

-María Angela's spiritual progress has been preserved in the "autobiographical stories" and "Accounts of spirit".
+María Angela's spiritual progress has been preserved in the Autobiographical stories and Accounts of Spirit.
 In them she tells of mystical experiences that occurred between the years 1626-1656.
-One of the confessors commanded her to read Mystics in vogue at the time - such as Teresa of Avila, John of the Cross, and Jesús Tomás - to see if she felt she identified any of them.
+One of the confessors commanded her to read mystics in vogue at the time - such as Teresa of Avila, John of the Cross, and Jesús Tomás - to see if she felt she identified any of them.
 María Angela's response was negative.

 Her experience is similar to that of Saint Gertrude of Helfta.
-Pope John Paul II called her liturgical spirituality, scriptural and patristic, "the mystique of the Breviary" in his beatification, as well as a great devotion to the passion and the heart of Jesus.
+Pope John Paul II called her liturgical spirituality, scriptural and patristic, "the mystique of the Breviary" in his beatification, as well as a great devotion to the passion and the Sacred Heart of Jesus.